Training Options

 Option 2: Online Training for School Teams

-We have begun to provide end-to-end support using a series of online videoconference meetings.
+We have begun to provide end-to-end support using a series of four online videoconference meetings.
 By proceeding this way, you can avoid incurring our travel costs, drastically reduce the need for teacher release time, spread your learning across a more generous and natural amount of time, and put together a more flexible program.
-Using a ZOOM video link, this experience can include:
+Using a ZOOM video link, this experience includes:

 Option 3: 60-90 Minute Presentations